Skip to Content

 Each year, the LSA Scholarships office awards approximately 200 scholarships to incoming students.
 The majority of these scholarships require that a student demonstrates financial need as reflected on their FAFSA and CSS profile.
 There are approximately 40 scholarships that are sometimes referred to as "merit" scholarships.
 This simply means that they can be awarded to students who do not have financial need.
 We also award a limited number of International Student Scholarships each year.

-Admitted students who apply using the Four-Year Renewable Scholarship or International Student Scholarship application will be considered for all of the scholarships to which they are eligible.
+First-year admitted students and International applicants will be considered for all of the scholarships to which they are eligible.

 Do I need to be enrolled to apply?

-No. Students must be admitted to apply, but they do not have to be enrolled.
+No. Students must be admitted to qualify or apply, but they do not have to be enrolled.
 We know that financial considerations can be a significant factor in choosing which school to attend.
-Regardless of the decision on their application, we send notifications to all students before the enrollment deadline, allowing them to make an informed financial decision.
+Regardless of the decision on their application, we send scholarship offeres to all students by April 18 before the enrollment deadline, allowing them to make an informed financial decision.

 How are incoming students selected for scholarships?